 Make sure to check the insulation specifications to get the correct thickness of insulation.

-The Think Pink Aerolite is also regarded as an eco-friendly roofing insulation.
+The Think Pink Aerolite is also regarded as eco-friendly roofing insulation.
 Aerolite is manufactured from recycled glass bottles.
 The 135mm Aerolite is the flagship of the Aerolite brand.
 For more info and to make sure you select the correct insulation specifications.